United4Surveillance/signal-detection-tool/README.md

 ## Installation

-You can install the development version of SignalDetectionTool from [GitHub](https://github.com/United4Surveillance/signal-detection-tool)
+You can install the most recent release of the SignalDetectionTool from [GitHub](https://github.com/United4Surveillance/signal-detection-tool)
 with: